 The symbol of the “Hamsa hand” is characterized by the representation of the design of a symmetrical right hand with five fingers: the middle finger in the center, on the sides the ring finger, and the index finger, a little shorter than the middle finger, and on the outside are the two smallest fingers that both curve out at an angle.

-Sometimes it contains other symbols such as eyes, Stars of David, fish, and others with the intention of strengthening the power of the Hamsa which has countless representations.
+Sometimes it contains other symbols such as eyes, Stars of David, fish, and others to strengthen the power of the Hamsa which has countless representations.
 For example: when the fingers are together, the amulet is used for luck.
-Bur if the fingers are separated, it is used to ward off negative energies, according to popular tradition.
+According to popular tradition, if the fingers are separated, it is used to ward off negative energies.

 What is the used Hand of Fatima for?

 This mystical symbol is used as an amulet that can ward off evil.
 If you wonder what the hand of Fatima is for, it is in short a protection amulet.
-It will help you clear bad vibrations from your path in life and will lessen possible dangers that you can find in your day to day.
+It will help you clear bad vibrations from your path in life and lessen possible dangers that you can find daily.